Joel-HsienChi/PointRobotUi/readme.md

 behavier, if there's any need to mod any Ui classes, please mod it in modding() function, and make sure to call the modding() in the end of setUpUI().

 3. Similarly, when regernating the Ui function, please copy and overwrite classes setUpUI() and retranslateUi(), then call the modding() in the end of setUpUI().

-Sample code:
+Sample code is shown below:

 ```python
 class Ui_sample(object):
 # generated code